 2. Survivilability of Heart Attacks

-Drinking in moderation also increases the survivability of heart attacks.
-A number of studies have shown that drinkers are much more more likely to escape death from a heart attack.
-In addition, a large study was made of over 88,000 men.
+Moderate drinking also increases the survivability of heart attacks.
+Many studies show that drinkers are much more more likely to escape death from a heart attack.
+Also, a large study was made of over 88,000 men.
 Those who had two to four drinks per day after a heart heart attack more than doubled their chance of survival.

 3. Stroke